neuronmaker/Linux-U2F-Login-Utility/README.md

 the preferred way is to move the output file to ```/etc/u2f_mappings``` and set the permissions so that only the ```root``` user can edit or view the file.

+You can set the permissions on the mappings file with the command `sudo chmod 600 /etc/u2f_mappings`